John A Waller

 Can HMRC Pursue a Dissolved Company?

-Are directors able to dissolve a limited company while not having satisfied its creditors in full and clearing matters with HMRC?
+Are directors able to dissolve a limited liability company without fully satisfying its creditors and clearing matters with HMRC?

-If not, then may HMRC pursue directors personally?
+If not, may HMRC therefore pursue directors personally?

 At this point, directors should therefore seek immediate help from HBG Advisory.